Friday, June 13, 2025

 What are the primary benefits of flaxseed for heart health?

-Flaxseed is packed with omega 3 fatty acids.
-These can lower cholesterol and help keep blood pressure healthy.
-Its fiber also boosts heart health by improving cholesterol levels.
+Flaxseed is packed with omega-3 fatty acids.
+These acids lower cholesterol and maintain healthy high blood pressure.
+Fiber supports heart health by lowering cholesterol levels.

 How can I incorporate flaxseed into my diet?

 There are many ways to add flaxseed to your meals.
-Blend it into smoothies or use it in baked goods like bread and cookies.
-You can also drizzle flaxseed oil in salad dressings for extra nutrition.
+Add it to smoothies, bake it into bread or cookies, or use flaxseed oil in salad dressing.

 What is the difference between whole and ground flaxseed?